 If you have experienced the system not recognizing the QR Cards you uploaded, you know that it can be time consuming to manually tag each one.
 The reason is most likely because the QR Cards were not photographed in the most optimal way for detection.
 Below, we will describe the best practices for shooting QR Cards.

 (Already photographed the QR Cards and wondering how to manually tag them?
-Please refer to the following article: Why are the QR Cards not automatically detected by the system?)
+Please refer to the following article: Why are the QR Cards not automatically detected?)